 Be sure to order your copy, as part of registration, of the 2nd edition of Child Neurology: It’s Origins, Founders, Growth and Evolution, edited by Stephen Ashwal, MD.
 There will be an opportunity following the Legacy Luncheon to have authors and subjects of profiles featured in the newly published book sign your copy.
 As described by Phil Pearl in his Summer 2021 Letter from the President, “The 1990 Founders featured profiles of 124 founders up to 1960; this edition has been expanded with fourteen new masterful topical overviews and an additional 137 new profiles crossing over into the new millennium.”

 NOTE: Order book by August 13 to pick-up in Boston for signing.
 Books ordered as part of on-line meeting registration will be discounted 50% from cover price.
 Hard copy books ordered after August 13, or ordered before with instructions to send to home/office rather than for pick-up in Boston will be sent by publisher (Elsevier) after the meeting).

 Watch for email update and updated information on this site Friday, September 24 with instructions for logging in to a) present virtually or b) check in to Speaker Ready Room live in Boston

 Presentation Guidelines: Posters

 Pellock Resident Seminar on Epilepsy: PGY5 residents:

-Watch for email week of July 12-16 with instructions for signing up to attend the Pellock Seminar in Boston or virtually.
+Watch for email and information on this site Friday, September 24 with instructions for attending the Pellock Seminar a) in Boston or b) virtually.

 Rosters of Abstracts Accepted for: